mshiferaw/mshiferaw.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th year Physics PhD Candidate in [Dr. Risa Wechsler's group](https://www.risawechsler.com/gfc-group.html) at Stanford University.
+I am a 4th year Physics Ph.D.
+Candidate in [Dr. Risa Wechsler's group](https://www.risawechsler.com/gfc-group.html) at Stanford University.
 I primarily work on computational cosmology, and my current interests include structure-formation modeling and galaxy bias.
 You can view my research at [Google scholar](https://scholar.google.com/citations?hl=en&authuser=2&user=cL4njVMAAAAJ), and read more [here](https://mshiferaw.github.io/publications/).

 In my free time, I am passionate about outreach and diversity initiatives in astronomy and physics.
 I have organized a Black in Physics group here at Stanford University, and encourage minority students to reach out to me.
 I am also an artist!